wp-plugins/comprehensive-google-map-plugin/readme.txt

 9. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 9.0.14 =
+* Enhancement: Loading admin scripts only on its own admin pages and on post/page editor pages
+* Enhancement: Revisited plugin's TinyMCE JS code

+= 9.0.13 =
+* Bug: Fixed zooming when map is resized as a result of jQuery Tabs
+* Enhancement: Code cleanup (Marker shadows were removed in version 3.14 of the Google Maps JavaScript API)

+= 9.0.12 =
+* Enhancement: Code cleanup

+= 9.0.11 =
+* Enhancement: Documentation update

+= 9.0.10 =
+* Bug: User set language was reset before map generation

+= 9.0.9 =
+* Enhancement: Added server side caching for custom post types (not 'page' nor 'post')

+= 9.0.8 =
+* Enhancement: Not relying anymore on theme-dependant wp_footer function to generate plugin data on the client side
+* Enhancement: Supporting multi-byte addresses (Non-Latin character set)

+= 9.0.7 =
+* Bug: JS error in certain cases when server sent map data with empty address
+* Bug: Some markers were skipped from being cached

+= 9.0.6 =
+* Enhancement: Revisited how plugin scripts are loaded

+= 9.0.5 =
+* Experimental: Dropped server-side Geo validation due to Google's request limit quota per-IP.
+Doing client side Geo address validation instead with server side caching.
+* Enhancement: Added help message on "Shortcode Builder" page where to find saved shortcodes

+= 9.0.4.2 =
+* Enhancement: Documentation update and some code clean up

+= 9.0.4.1 =
+* Experimental: Increased waiting times between HTTP requests to Google's Geocoder service

+= 9.0.4 =
+* Bug: Mulitple maps on the same page were generated from the cached map data of the first map
+* Bug: Square brackets in marker description were breaking WordPress shortcode parsing functionality
+* Enhancement: Added ability to save shortcodes by name and load them up/delete them in Wordpress's post/page WYSIWYG editor
+* Enhancement: Added more debug data for cases when GeoMashup fails
+* Enhancement: Added "Support" tab in CGMP settings with user specific debug information
+* Cleanup: Removed deprecated shortcode properties

+= 9.0.3 =
+* Experimental: Trying to improve caching mechanism

+= 9.0.2 =
+* Enhancement: Added caching mechanism to shortcode and widget functionality

+= 9.0.1 =
+* Enhancement: Added caching mechanism to GeoMashup functionality

+= 9.0.0 =
+* Enhancement: Doing server side geo address validation using Google's service to reduce the work on the client side
+* Enhancement: Revisited GeoMashup functionality
+* Bug: Markers were disappearing in GeoMashup as a result of Google's geo service returning OVER_QUERY_LIMIT during address validation when too many requests per second were sent.
+Some basic request throttling and retry mechanism have been put in place to remedy requests-per-second

+= 8.0.5.1 =
+* Enhancement: Revisited workaround of the conflict between the plugin and jQuery tabs.
+Now resizing the map the moment placeholder DIV is not hidden

+= 8.0.5 =
+* Bug: When Geo position could not be obtained, map was not rendering
+* Bug: Workaround the conflict between the plugin and jQuery tabs

 = 8.0.4 =
 * Enhancement: Making use of the library by Chad Killingsworth to add end-user's current GPS location as a marker.
 The marker position is automatically updated as the user position changes.
 Useful for users on mobile devices that want to find directions from their current location to map's marker.
 This feature  will function in browsers supporting the W3C Geolocation API.
 This excludes Internet Explorer versions 8 and older.